Surcharging: A State-by-State Guide

 - Utah

-The following lists of U.S. territories and states that don't allow credit card surcharges:
+The following states don't allow credit card surcharges:

 - Connecticut